arangodb/arangojs/README.md

 #### graph.edgeCollection(collectionName, callback)

-Fetches the edge collection with the given *collectionName* from the database, then passes a new *Graph.EdgeCollection* instance to the callback.
+Fetches the edge collection with the given *collectionName* from the database, then passes a new [*GraphEdgeCollection* instance](#graphedgecollection-api) to the callback.

 #### graph.addEdgeDefinition(definition, callback)